 - Single-phase induction motors are simple in construction, reliable and economical for small power rating as compared to three-phase induction motors.

 - The electrical power factor of single-phase induction motors is low as compared to three-phase induction motors.

 - For same size, the single-phase induction motors develop about 50% of the output as that of three-phase induction motors.

 - The starting torque is also low for asynchronous motors.

-- The efficiency of single phase induction motors is less as compare it to the three phase induction motors.
+- The efficiency of single-phase induction motors is less as compared to the three-phase induction motors.